Mauznemo/SmartifyOS/CONTRIBUTING.md

 # Contributing to SmartifyOS

-Thank you for your interest in contributing to my project!
-Please take a moment to review our guidelines for contributing.
+Thank you for your interest in contributing to the project!
+Please take a moment to review the guidelines for contributing.

 ## Commit Message Guidelines